-What can we do about the problems in the world?
+What can you do about the problems in the world?

 A. Take some action OR